View courses in

 Object-oriented methods of information systems analysis and design for organizations with data- processing needs.
 System feasibility; requirements analysis; database utilization; Unified Modeling Language; software system architecture, design, and implementation, management; project control; and systems-level testing.

-MET CS 683: Mobile Application Development
+MET CS 683: Mobile Application Development with Android

 MET CS 684: IT Security Policies and Procedures